How To Stop a Dog From Barking at Strangers

 Excitement

 Over-excitement is one of the main reasons your dog will bark at strangers, especially if he is still a puppy.
 This kind of barking isn’t threatening and it’s just your dog expressing their excited energy through their voice.
-The good news is, most likely it means your dog loves people and gets very excited.
+The good news is, most likely, that it means your dog loves people and gets very excited.
 The problem is when others aren’t familiar with your dog and see it as a threat or become nervous.

 Lack of Socialization

-Similar to fear, if your dog has not had a lot of human interaction he will likely bark at humans because they do not trust or know them.
+Similar to fear, if your dog has not had a lot of human interaction through socialization, he will likely bark at humans because they do not trust or know them.
 This is common in puppies and rescue dogs who had little human interaction.
 Also, a traumatic experience with a previous owner can cause trust issues with strangers and any human as well.

 Ways to Teach Your Dog Not to Bark At Strangers